YousefOnWeb/SimplyStressTest/README.md

 The script:

 - Only supports C++
-- **Clears your entire terminal when used**, so use it in a dedicated terminal window/tab
 - Assumes you have a C++ compiler installed locally that you can use from your terminal (to make sure, run ```g++ --version```.)
 - Assumes your generator outputs the generated test to standard output when run